Guidelines for Financial Aid

 What kind of “fine artist” is eligible to apply?

-Artists working in sculpture, painting, drawing, printmaking, illustration, art photography, fine art ceramics, mixed media, and installations will be considered.
+Artists working in sculpture, painting, drawing, printmaking, illustration, fine art photography, fine art ceramics, mixed media, performance art, and installation will be considered.
+Artists whose work is primarily shaped by or made for the market are unlikely to be given aid.

 Who is NOT eligible to apply?

-Performance artists, dancers, musicians, writers, poets, make-up artists, commercial photographers, filmmakers, and graphic designers.
-Also, hobbyists and other creators of art with no record of income as documented by a Schedule C from a U.S. federal tax return are NOT eligible.
+Those working in the performing arts (dancers, musicians, actors), the literary arts (writers, poets), make-up artists, fashion designers, graphic designers, filmmakers and commercial photographers are not eligible for aid.
+Hobbyists and other creators of art with no record of professional activity or income as documented by a Schedule C from a U.S. federal tax return are also not eligible for aid.

-An unexpected hardship, such as a fire, flood, or a medical/dental condition, or the consequences of certain accidents, causing personal injury or property damage.
-General indebtedness or lack of employment is not considered an emergency.
+A recent, unexpected hardship, such as a natural disaster or a medical/dental condition, or the consequences of certain accidents, causing personal injury or property damage.
+General indebtedness or lack of employment is not considered a serious emergency.

 What paperwork do I need to apply?